P.M.B & S.C. Limited (trading as Cardiff Bay Yacht Club)

 2.9 TEMPORARY MEMBERS

-Temporary Members shall be attending a training course run by the Cardiff Bay Yacht Club Training Centre.
-They will not be required to pay a joining fee but will be required to pay such fees as determined by the Council of Management from time to time.
-Upon conclusion of such training course, Temporary Members may apply to be a Full Member and, upon being accepted as a Full Member, will be liable to pay a joining fee and an annual subscription as determined by the Council of Management from time to time.
+Temporary Members shall be attending a training course run by the Cardiff Bay Yacht Club, Training Centre, or otherwise using the Club's facilities in connection with a water-based activity.
+Temporary Members will not be required to pay a joining fee but will be required to pay such fees as determined by the Council of Management from time to time.
+Upon conclusion of such training course, or activity, Temporary Members may apply to be a Full Member and if accepted as a Full Member, will be liable to pay a joining fee and an annual subscription as determined by the Council of Management from time to time.

-Temporary Members shall have no right to vote or attend the Meetings of the Company.
+Temporary Members shall have no right to vote nor attend General Meetings of the Company.

 2.11.1 The Applicant agrees to the following by signature of an application form: